MahmoudJad/Taskmaster/README.md

 **TaskMaster**🕴️

-Taskmaster is a villain known for his ability to mimic any action he sees, which makes him an efficient and methodical fighter.
+Is a villain known for his ability to mimic any action he sees, which makes him an efficient and methodical fighter.
 The name fits well with a to-do app, as it implies efficiency, precision, and the mastery of tasks.

 **Features**⭐